A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter

-In the present work, we consider a simple scenario that extends the SM symmetry with a discrete $\mathcal{Z_{\rm 3}}$ symmetry and the minimal particle content with two right-handed neutrinos $N_{1,2}$ and a singlet complex scalar.
-With this minimal setup, we study the $N_2$-Leptogenesis \cite{Engelhard:2006yg, Alanne:2018brf, LeDall:2014too} in the presence of a viable Pseudo-scalar Dark Matter.
-We do not consider the flavor effects for simplicity.
-The singlet scalar we introduce plays a key role in understanding both the phenomenological concepts: Baryon asymmetry of the Universe and Relic density of Dark Matter.
-The singlet scalar that couples with the right-handed neutrinos allows the additional contribution to the total CP-asymmetry after it gets a vev.
-The CP-odd state of the singlet scalar acts as a pseudo-scalar Dark Matter candidate of the model due to a discrete $\mathcal{Z_{\rm 2}}$ like symmetry of the potential.
-The CP even state mixes with Standard Model Higgs and allows the annihilation of Dark Matter to Standard Model particles in addressing the observed relic density of Dark Matter.
-The quartic coupling of the singlet scalar and SM Higgs, and the vev of the singlet scalar play a crucial role together in both Leptogenesis and Dark Matter sectors.
-Thus, this model establishes a common parameter space that can be explored through Higgs searches and Dark Matter Direct Detection (DD) experiments and upcoming collider experiments.
+In the present work, we consider a simple scenario that extends the SM symmetry with a discrete $\mathcal{Z_{\rm 3}}$ symmetry and the minimal particle content with two right-handed neutrinos $N_{1,2}$ and a singlet complex scalar. {The cubic terms in the scalar potential allow a strong first-order phase transition and lead to spontaneous breaking of the \(\mathcal{Z}_3\) symmetry down to \(\mathcal{Z}_2\), which stabilizes the DM \cite{Kannike:2019mzk,Ghosh:2024ing}.} With this minimal setup, we study the $N_2$-Leptogenesis \cite{Engelhard:2006yg, Alanne:2018brf, LeDall:2014too} in the presence of a viable pseudo-scalar DM.
+To keep our analysis simple, we ignore neutrino flavor effects.
+The singlet complex scalar of this scenario plays a key role in understanding both the phenomenological concepts: Baryon asymmetry of the Universe and relic density of DM.
+The singlet scalar that couples with the right-handed neutrinos allows an additional contribution to the total CP asymmetry after it gets a vev.
+The CP-odd state of the singlet scalar acts as a pseudo-scalar DM candidate of the model due to a discrete $\mathcal{Z_{\rm 2}}$ like symmetry of the potential.
+The CP even state mixes with the Standard Model (SM) Higgs and allows the annihilation of DM to SM particles in addressing the observed relic density of DM.
+The quartic coupling between the singlet scalar and the SM Higgs, and the vev of the singlet scalar play a crucial role together in both the Leptogenesis and DM sectors.
+Thus, this model establishes a common parameter space that can be explored through Higgs searches, DM direct detection (DD) experiments, and upcoming collider experiments.